 In the event that either does not start, or shuts down prematurely, they can be manually started via the Windows services snap-in.
 However, before starting either service, consult the Windows event viewer and individual service logs for information about the error.
 See Section 3, Exception Handling for more details about error handling and logs.

 System Shut-down

 The system can be shut down by shutting down the two system processes from the Services snap-in.
 The services are listed in Section 2.1.1, System Start-up.

 Back-up & Restore

-Database backup and restore in eScreening are scripted in order to simplify maintenance.
-The backups are automated and run on a VA-configured frequency, whereas restores are done manually when necessary, as depicted in the image below:

-Figure 8: Database Backup Process

-The only system component that requires backup is the eScreening database/repository.
-Backups are done to local storage, but it is expected that VA IT will move backups to external storage for safekeeping.

-Back-Up Procedures

-Database backup is automated via a Windows system task, a backup script, and a separate VA IT process to copy the backup files to remote storage.
-The Windows task runs nightly, but can be configured to run on any time interval.
-The backup process can be run during hours of operation, but it is recommended that it be run outside of operating hours in order to maintain the best user experience.
-The following table reflects the backup schedule for the eScreening database: